natenka/pyneng-book-en/docs/source/exercises/24_exercises.rst

     ErrorInCommand                            Traceback (most recent call last)
     <ipython-input-2-8e491f78b235> in <module>()
     ----> 1 r1.send_config_set('lo')

     ...
-    ErrorInCommand: When executing command "lo" on device 192.168.100.1 error occurred "Incomplete command."
+    ErrorInCommand: When executing the command "lo" on device 192.168.100.1, an error occurred "Incomplete command."

-Задание 24.2c
+Task 24.2c
 ~~~~~~~~~~~~~

-Check that send_command() method of MyNetmiko class from task 24.2b accepts additional arguments (as in netmiko), except command.
+Copy the class MyNetmiko from task 24.2b.
+Check that the send_command method, in addition to a command,
+also accepts additional arguments, for example, strip_command.

-If error occurs, redo method so that it accepts any arguments that support netmiko.
+If an error occurs, rewrite the method to accept any arguments that netmiko supports.

 .. code:: python